 - If you see the View statements option, you can get your bank statements directly from your bank for this account.
 Select View statements to see your available statements.

-- When you're ready to start, select Start reconciliation or Resume reconciliation.
+- When you're ready to start, select Start reconciling or Resume reconciling.

 If you don’t see this option, your bank may not support this feature yet.
 We're working to add more banks soon.